Peeragogy/Peeragogy.github.io/action.md

 person wrote with enthusiasm about models of entrepreneurship, saying she was “freed of the requirement or need for an entrepreneurial visionary.”

+*Further Reading* – Boud, D. and Lee, A. (2005). *‘Peer learning’ as pedagogic discourse for research education*.
+Studies in Higher Education, 30(5):501–516.

 **Week 2.
 Other people can support you in achieving your goal and make the work more fun too.**